amimul/ana-stanojevic.github.io/README.md

   - To open process book, click on the **Process book** link.
   - To open vizualization, click on the **Map** link.

       The default page of our vizualization is **_Overview_** web page.
-Use three buttons in the left down corner of each page to switch to wanted visualization.
+Use three buttons in the left down corner of each page to switch to wanted visualization, at any moment.

       **_Overview_** page usage:
         Click button *Oceans' statistics* at the bottom of the page to open chart.
 Explore Sankey chart by hovering over               different parts of it.
 Use two buttons on the right side of the chart, to switch between two types of measuring              (weight and nubmer of pieces).